Virus-hit Spains Jobless Rate Jumps To 14.4 Percent - UrduPoint

 Spanish airline Iberia, fast-food retailer Burger King and automaker Seat are among the large companies that have temporarily laid off thousands of staff.

+The latest jobless figures "do not reflect, by far, the employment situation today in our country" which is "absolutely dramatic," Pepe Alvarez, the leader of the UGT union, Spain's second-biggest union, told radio Onda Cero.

+- Tourism slump - March is usually a good month for job creation in Spain because it marks the start of the tourism season, with many people finding temporary jobs in the hospitality sector.

-Tourism accounts for around 12 percent of Spain's economic output and global travel has been hammered by the pandemic since governments imposed travel restrictions and airlines grounded scores of flights.
+But the tourism sector, which accounts for around 12 percent of Spain's economic output, has been hammered by the pandemic since governments imposed travel restrictions and airlines grounded scores of flights.

+The Spanish government on March 19 ordered all hotels in the country to close as part of its efforts to curb the pandemic.

 The International Monetary Fund predicts the country's jobless rate will hit 20.8 percent this year while the Bank of Spain sees it rising to between 18.3 percent and 21.7 percent depending on how long lockdown lasts.